+44 (0) 1223 435380 enquiries@teraview.com

 EOTPR Capabilities

-Range Up to 200 mm from contact with probe in a typical package
+Range Up to 270 mm from contact with probe on a 50 Ω strip line.

 Input Impedance 50 Ω nominal